Rakta Nadir Dhara

 Rakta Nadir Dhara (lit.
-'The flow of the bloody river') is a 1994 Indian Bengali action film directed by Ram Mukherjee starring Chiranjeet Chakraborty, Prosenjit Chatterjee, Debashree Roy and Sabyasachi Chakraborty in the lead roles.
+'The flow of the bloody river') is a 1994 Bengali-language Indian action film directed by Ram Mukherjee, starring Chiranjeet Chakraborty, Prosenjit Chatterjee, Debashree Roy, and Sabyasachi Chakraborty in the lead roles.
 The film was bankrolled by Rano Mukhopadhyay.
-The score and soundtrack were composed by Bappi Lahiri.
+The score and soundtrack of the film were composed by Bappi Lahiri.

 Plot

-Andaman based criminal Jaga Gunda (Goon) is an international terrorist.
-Police officer Rupen Roy arrests him and is directed by the court to imprison him for 21 years.
+Andaman-based criminal Jaga Gunda is an international terrorist.
+Police officer Rupen Roy arrests him and the court sentences him to 21 years of imprisonment.
 However, Jaga escapes from jail with the help of a corrupt cop Sachin and kills Rupen Roy's family.
 Rupen's only child is alive because he lives in a missionary school.
 Jaga also kills the judge and the witness of the case.
-Their sons unite together and avenge the death of their family.
+Their sons unite and avenge the death of their family.